-Impairment of property, plant and equipment is performed by the management of the Group at the end of each reporting period.
+Impairment assessment on property, plant and equipment is performed by the management of the Group at the end of each reporting period.
 When there is an indication of possible impairment identified, the management of the Group assess whether there is any impairment loss.
-Impairment loss has been recognised if the recoverable amount, being the higher of fair value less cost of disposal or value-in-use, is lower than the carrying amount.
-These calculations require the use of estimates.
+Impairment loss will be recognised if the recoverable amount, being the higher of fair value less cost of disposal or value-in-use, is lower than the carrying amount.
+In assessing the recoverable amount, significant judgement and estimates are required.

-Based on the estimated recoverable amount, no impairment loss on property, plant and equipment has been recognised for the years ended 31 March 2022 and 2021.
+Given that the Group recorded a loss for the year of HK\$23,206,000 and cash used in operating activities of HK\$10,740,000, the Group performed impairment assessment on the related assets.
+Based on the estimated recoverable amount, no impairment loss on property, plant and equipment has been recognised for the years ended 31 March 2023 and 2022.